Supplemental Instruction

 CSME offers Science Supplemental Instruction (SI), a series of one-unit courses supplementing the STEM major gatekeeper courses.
 The instructors create learning communities to focus on conceptual understanding and mutual support.
 Instruction is mainly through hands-on and interactive small-group work.
 Course size is generally limited to 20 students.

 All Supplemental Instruction courses are listed in the SF State online Class Schedule with the prefix SCI (not SI).
 Classes begin during the second week of instruction.
-We encourage you to contact Interim SI Director Andrew Sturner with any questions.
+We encourage you to contact SI Program Director Jessica Fielder with any questions.

 See Unit 11 location/schedule information here.